kuszewski/iris-k3s/README.md

 The AWS-EKS directory includes notes on using IKO with AWS' managed Kubernetes service (EKS), including how to set up and use hugepages.

 ## TODO

-* Additional content on passwordhash and how/where we recomend setting the system password
-* Descriptions of all the resources created by IKO and how they fit together.
 * Images that describe the cluster and ingress configuration.
 * Further information on Ingress, IAM, and the web gateway as they overlap quite a bit.